SherG/cool-iron/blog/quality-content.md

 * Unsubstantiated claims, factual errors, or use of questionable sources
 * Content that is disorganized, formatted poorly, and needs editing

+> 91% of websites get no traffic from Google.

 ## Learning from Google’s guidelines

 Google uses human raters in addition to algorithms.
 The raters' assessments do not affect the ranking of content; they are used to assess how well the algorithms are engineered.
-However, reviewing the guidelines used by the raters — <a href="https://static.googleusercontent.com/media/guidelines.raterhub.com/en//searchqualityevaluatorguidelines.pdf" target="blank">a 175-page document</a> — even very briefly, provides clear cues as to how Google rates content.
+However, reviewing the guidelines used by the raters — <a href="https://static.googleusercontent.com/media/guidelines.raterhub.com/en//searchqualityevaluatorguidelines.pdf" target="blank">a 175-page document</a> — even briefly, provides clues as to how Google rates content.

 ### Low quality content